Manage Azure Migrate projects at scale with Azure Lighthouse

 Though we refer to service providers and customers in this topic, this guidance also applies to enterprises using Azure Lighthouse to manage multiple tenants.

-Depending on your scenario, you may wish to create the Azure Migrate in the customer tenant or in your managing tenant.
-Review the considerations below and determine which model best fits your customer's migration needs.
+Depending on your scenario, you may wish to create the Azure Migrate project in the customer tenant or in your managing tenant.
+Review the considerations below and determine which model best fits your customers' migration needs.

 Note

-Via Azure Lighthouse, partners can perform discovery, assessment and migration for on-premises VMware VMs, Hyper-V VMs, physical servers and AWS/GCP instances.
-There are two options for VMware VM migration.
-Currently, only the agent-based method of migration can be used when working on a migration project in a delegated customer subscription; migration using agentless replication is not currently supported through delegated access to the customer's scope.
+With Azure Lighthouse, partners can perform discovery, assessment and migration for on-premises VMware VMs, Hyper-V VMs, physical servers and AWS/GCP instances.
+For VMware VM migration, only the agent-based migration method can be used for a migration project in a delegated customer subscription.
+Migration using agentless replication is not currently supported through delegated access to the customer's scope.

 Create an Azure Migrate project in the customer tenant